jeppefrandsen/jeppefrandsen/README.md

 ## Hi 👋.
 My name is Jeppe Frandsen

-I am a 40 year old software architect/developer from Denmark, developing everything from bootloaders to applications in C/C++.
-Preferred development PC is an Apple MacBook Pro.
+I am a 40 year old software architect/developer from Denmark 🇩🇰, developing everything from bootloaders to applications in C/C++.
+Preferred development PC is an Apple MacBook Pro 💻.

 I will be grateful if you could ⭐ this repository and help me get the counter below updated 🥰.
 It might take a couple of minutes to update depending on your browser.